Cameroon Multi-Country Office

 By clicking on the icons on the map, additional information is displayed.

-|2020 planning figures|
+|2021 planning figures|

-|2018 year-end results|
+|2019 year-end results|

-|96%||of primary school-aged children were enrolled in primary education|
+|13,600||Nigerian refugees were enrolled in primary school.|

 People of Concern